 Pupil work is collected for correction and formative comment upon completion of each assessed piece of work.
-Ordinarily, this would be weekly but may extend to two weeks depending on the nature of the assessment/topic.
+This occurs on a regular basis and appropriate records are kept by the teacher and Head of Department.

 Practical tasks/subjects and/or subjects based upon portfolio work, such as Art, Photography and Music, may have continuous forms of assessment fed back in a variety of ways, each specified in the Department handbooks.
 Regardless of the method of assessment, students will be aware of their progress, what they have achieved and what they need to do to improve.